CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 If both the [`3DTILES_implicit_tiling`](../3DTILES_implicit_tiling) and [`3DTILES_metadata`](../3DTILES_metadata) extensions are used, each content template URI can be assigned to a metadata group.

-> **Example:** A tileset where the root tile uses multiple contents and the `3DTILES_implicit_tiling` extension to define an implicit subtree of the root.
+> **Example:** A tileset where the root tile uses multiple contents and the `3DTILES_implicit_tiling` extension, to define an implicit subtree of the root.
 Each content uses a template URI.
 The coordinates of the implicit subtree are substituted into the template URI of both contents.
 The resulting subtrees are assigned to different metadata groups.
 This means that all implicit tiles that are created from the `buildings/{level}/{x}/{y}.b3dm` URI are assigned to the `"buildings"` group, and all implicit tiles that are created from the `"trees/{level}/{x}/{y}.i3dm"` URI are assigned to the `"trees"` group.
 >
 > ```jsonc
 > {